David-Croose/python_study/README.txt

-This a repository contains many base python code I lean.
+This a repository contains many base python code I learn.

 Note:
     * thoes programs adapted to Python2 is client.py, client2.py, the others and